Anam15/gameoflife/README.md

 # Game of Life (Assembly 8086)

 ### Rules
-- `1.
-Any live cell with fewer than two live neighbours dies, as if by underpopulation.
+- `Any live cell with fewer than two live neighbours dies, as if by underpopulation.
--  2. Any live cell with two or three live neighbours lives on to the next generation.
+-  Any live cell with two or three live neighbours lives on to the next generation.
--  3) Any live cell with more than three live neighbours dies, as if by overpopulation.
+-  Any live cell with more than three live neighbours dies, as if by overpopulation.
--  4) Any dead cell with exactly three live neighbours becomes a live cell, as if by
+-  Any dead cell with exactly three live neighbours becomes a live cell, as if by
--  Please reference the following link to read more about the rules:

 Please reference the following link to read more about the rules: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life?fbclid=IwAR2VbPeFDLWS0jLoL5 Bbjm0QYxKsjZjEQBuVLAR8Qx4pBPji3JZrmPNSz5
-Prerequisites
+### Prerequisites
 1. Install DOSBOX on your machine using the following link: https://www.dosbox.com/
-2. Install 8086 zip file by clicking the following link: https://drive.google.com/file/d/0B001eXddyriFbFBhclB5QmVvaVE/view Installing
+2. Install 8086 zip file by clicking the following link: https://drive.google.com/file/d/0B001eXddyriFbFBhclB5QmVvaVE/view
+## Installing
 1. Go, to your Download, click on the 8086 zip file and move the 8086 folder into your C drive
 2. Open your DOSBOX and type in the following commands: